Looking For A Child Friendly Pub? Try One Of These

 Spaniards Inn – Hampstead Heath

 Fantastic views overlooking the heath, this pub is the stuff of legend – Dick Turpin’s dad was landlord here.
 Allegedly.

 Kids welcome until 7pm.
 The staff are very child-friendly, no annoyed stares here!

 Perfectly positioned between Notting Hill, Holland Park and Kensington, the pub’s children’s play area includes a large garden that’s perfect for the kids to roam around in.

 Kate Moss is a regular and the upstairs room is perfect for families.
 The fish and chips are excellent too.

-Where’s your favourite kid friendly pub in London?
+Where are your favourite kid friendly pubs in London?